Twin Peaks Figure 8 Redesign Project

 Please visit the Recreation and Parks Department Twin Peaks Figure 8 Redesign Project Webpage for the latest project updates and information.

-Starting in July, the SFMTA and the Recreation and Parks Department implemented the Twin Peaks Pilot Promenade to test out a new configuration for Twin Peaks Boulevard as we continue to study permanent solutions.
-Please visit the Twin Peaks Pilot Promenade Survey to share your feedback on the pilot configuration!
+In July 2016, the SFMTA and the Recreation and Parks Department implemented the Twin Peaks Pilot Promenade to test out a new configuration for Twin Peaks Boulevard as we continue to study permanent solutions.

 Twin Peaks is a world-famous tourist destination with 64 acres of open space, is home to the endangered Mission Blue Butterfly, and has three developed trail systems: the Peaks Trail, the Mission Blue Butterfly Trail, and the Portola Trail.
 These trails provide public access to this undeveloped natural area.